Overview

 - Business operation: As time progresses, if the pre-created partitions are insufficient, continue to pre-create partitions for the next few days.

-- Regular data cleanup: After data has been accumulated for a certain period, some data may no longer be needed.
-In such cases, the unnecessary partitions can be deleted.
+- Regular data cleanup: After data has accumulated for a certain period, some data may no longer be needed.
+In this case, you can delete the unnecessary partitions.

 Example: